 With this in mind, let’s take a look at the issues related to Seychelles and how this could impact you if you set up a company here.

-In a recent article, we discussed the Seychelles offshore banking, so we won’t go into the particulars too much here.
+In a recent article, we discussed Seychelle’s offshore banking, so we won’t go into the particulars too much here.
 Just know that Seychelles is known for being a cog in the offshore machine and doesn’t have a great reputation internationally.
 In fact, many bankers view the structure and the jurisdiction itself with suspicion.
-If you want the full story on Seychelles offshore banking, you can jump to that article here.

 With this in mind, snagging a deal for Seychelles company formation with a bank account actually will have more risks and challenges in the future than opportunities.
 Even if you purchase a company from a service provider, who promises you’ll be able to open a bank account after the company is set up, it’s entirely possible that this account will be terminated a month after it’s opened.

 That’s why it’s important to have backup accounts in place before your account is closed.
-Alternatively, if it’s possible, you may want to consider setting up your company in another jurisdiction altogether to increase the number (and quality) of banking options available to you.
+Alternatively, if it’s possible, you may want to consider setting up your company in another jurisdiction altogether.
+This can increase the number (and quality) of banking options available to you.
 We’ll take a look at both backup accounts and alternative company jurisdictions now.

 If you’re considering Seychelles company formation with a bank account for privacy, then one of the following jurisdictions could offer equal or better protection of your personal information.
 People interested in privacy often look for jurisdictions that do not have a public registry for shareholders and directors.
 Here are a few examples: